Review and Approve Actions

 Your workflow trigger activates — a new email arrives, a scheduled time hits, a webhook delivers data.
 The workflow starts running.

-The proposed action appears in your approval queue with:
+The pending approval appears in your queue with:

-- Context — What triggered the workflow and what data the AI analyzed
+- Context — What triggered the workflow and the AI step's output

-- Proposed action — What the AI wants to do (send this email, create this task, update this record)
+- Next action — What will execute if you approve (send this email, create this task, update this record)

 4. You review and decide